 On March 24, 2008, the USACE contracted for the first two LIS DMMP study efforts.
-The Dredging Needs Survey, which is to estimate how much dredging will occur and how much dredged material will be generated in the entire region over a 20-year planning horizon, was initiated in June 2008.
-The Upland Placement Inventory, which is to identify and catalog potential upland placement alternatives for the entire region over a 20-year planning horizon, as well as the inventory of possible shore-side transfer sites, was initiated in August 2008.
-Both studies will build upon information collected for the Environmental Impact Statement for the Designation of Dredged Material Disposal Sites in Central and Western Long Island Sound, April 2004.
+The Dredging Needs Survey, which is to estimate how much dredging, is projected to occur and how much dredged material will be generated in the entire region over a 30 year planning horizon, was initiated in June 2008 and the final report was completed in October 2009.
+The Upland Placement, Beneficial Use, and Sediment De-Watering Site Inventory, which is to identify and catalog potential upland placement alternatives for the entire region over a 30 year planning horizon, as well as the inventory of possible shore-side transfer sites and beneficial use sites, was initiated in August 2008 and the final report was completed in October 2009.
+Both studies build upon the information collected and evaluations prepared for the Environmental Impact Statement (EIS) for the Designation of Dredged Material Disposal Sites in Central and Western Long Island Sound, April 2004.
+Also, on August 26, 2009, the USACE initiated a task to update the environmental database from the 2004 EIS to further refine the availability of existing data to be used in the LIS DMMP alternatives analysis.